united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/getstarted/installation.md

   </div>

   ARM-based systems, such as a Raspberry Pi, are not currently supported.

+{{% notice note %}}
+Newer or older versions of the operating system, or other operating systems such as Ubuntu, may work, but please note that we do not support them commercially.
+You can find the image for Rocky in the Management Console, when you are setting up your first instance.
+{{% /notice %}}

 - A personal computer with a recent browser to access the [Management Console](https://www.management.umh.app).